anish-mandal/ideon/README.md

 ```

 ### Why I made this ?
 This is my first side project.
-I was stuck forgetting my plans and ideas and I used to have my ideas and plans saved in todo list 😅
+I was stuck forgetting my plans and ideas and I used to have my ideas and plans saved on a to-do list 😅
-but this project will really help me in saving my ideas and plans.
+but this project will help me in saving my ideas and plans.
 It may also help you.

 ## Author
 - [@anish-mandal](https://github.com/anish-mandal) (myself)